Gui-Yom/turbo-metrics/README.md

 ### Outputs

-- Nicer interactive output (tracing-indicatif ?)
 - Plot output

 ### Platform support

 Currently, we're locked to Nvidia hardware.
-However, nothing here explicitly requires CUDA.
+However, the problem at hand does not require CUDA or NVDEC specifically.

 - Other hardware video decoding API.
 - Other accelerated compute platforms (krnl, cubecl, Vulkan).